plaintextaccounting/plaintextaccounting/src/FAQ.md

 Of course the credits and debits are still there; in this system, whenever you see a negative amount being posted in an account, it is a credit, and when you see a positive amount posted, it is a debit.
 Newcomers to accounting find this much more intuitive and easier to learn.
 (Some experienced accountants find otherwise.)

-As a result of this convention, PTA apps and examples often show equity, liability, and revenue account balances as negative numbers.
+Because of this convention, many PTA apps and examples show equity, liability, and revenue account balances as negative numbers.
 You can get used to reading these signed-number reports in a day or two.
-Just remember this to avoid a common confusion:

-- When equity increases (more wealth!) or liability increases (more debt!) or revenue increases (more income!), their balance is shown as a larger negative number (more negative).
+Just remember: when equity increases (more wealth!) or liability increases (more debt!) or revenue increases (more income!), their balance is shown as a larger negative number (more negative).

 Some PTA tools allow flipping the minus signs, or showing traditional debit and credit terminology instead of signed numbers.